andis-spr/fzf-bookmarks/README.md

 # fzf-bookmarks

-Really simple solution for website bookmarks management.
+The really simple solution for website bookmarks management.

 ## Features